Ncnchiche/Charsort/README.md

 Learned how to create a doubly linked list from scratch, getting more familiar with C and pointers, as well as some basic sorting algorithms

 ## Time complexity
-This Program uses bubble sort which is the slowest algorithm and runs at time complexity of O(n^2)
+This Program uses bubble sort which is the slowest algorithm and runs at time complexity of O(n^2).
+The space complexity is O(n) in the doubly linked list.

+## Improvements for optimization
+Instead of using bubble sort, you can implement a more efficient sorting algorithm, such as Merge Sort or Quick Sort, which can sort the linked list in O(n log n) time.
+Also using an array of fixed size (26 for uppercase letters) might be more efficient than a linked list